Bennyhwanggggg/2020-AWS-Networking-DeepRacer-Cup/README.md

 ## Submission record
 v1-3: 15.8s with 3 off-track.
-v1-4: 13.364s with 1 off-track.
-(1st submission was 13.5 with 1 off track, second one improved a little bit)
+v1-4: 12.402s with 0 off-track (2nd submission one was 13.364s with 1 off-track, (1st submission was 13.5 with 1 off track, for some reason it just didn't go off track and time improved)

 ## Evaluation Result
 v1-3: